Claire-Fisher/colour-theory-ms1/README.md

   - The footer bar features links to site creation tools, and Research content links.
   - The footer has links to social media sites.
   - All links in the footer open in a new browser window.
+  - All links feature either an underline or animation on hover to indicate to the user they are clickable.
   - All links include aria-labels for screenreader users.

 - **Video Section**